Skip to content

 )

 The first positional argument is the Dagster execution context (an AssetExecutionContext from a @multi_asset or an OpExecutionContext from a @op).
-All the partition selection flags from Phase 3 partitions work identically.
+All the partition selection flags from the partitions guide work identically.

-When you use RockyComponent, the component already calls run_streaming by default — every multi-asset materialization gets live log streaming for free.
-No configuration needed:
+When you use RockyComponent, the component already calls run_streaming by default; every multi-asset materialization gets live log streaming for free.
+No configuration needed — wire it up as a component in your defs.yaml:

 Inside the component’s asset factory (_make_rocky_asset), the _run_filters helper passes the execution context through to run_streaming for every filter pass.
 Users see progress in the run viewer as the materialization runs.